Runaways (The Killers song): Critical reception

 Nicky Barrison from NME acclaimed the song, describing it like a grand return, adding "Four years after Day & Age saw them dip their toe into dancier waters, The Killers make their grand return with the Killersiest comeback single you could ever hope to hear.
 If Day & Age was a stylistic reaction to the unjust critical kicking their second record took, then 'Runaways' is the sound of the band re-embracing their inner Springsteen".
 Nolan Feening from Entertainment Weekly was receptive to "Runaways", commenting that the song "starts off gently with some bare-bones piano chords and not a whole lot else, but it gains momentum faster than you can remember the lyrics to 'Mr. Brightside'.
 Four minutes later, you've got a galloping desert rocker good enough to roll with the best of the Vegas quartet's catalog".
 Mark Richards from Stereoboard.com was enthusiastic about the tune and commented "'Runaways' is a great alternative summer song that will no doubt be buried in air play by the likes of Will Smith's 80s classic".

 Nick Bassett from The Re-View praised "the beauty of its heartfelt, retrospective lyrics and rousing stadium chorus [which] stir that feeling of nostalgia that everyone can relate to."

 Readers of Rolling Stone chose "Runaways" as the best song of the summer in Readers' Poll: The Top Best Songs of Summer 2012.
 It was the #1 most downloaded song for South Africa in 2012.

 Music video

 The music video for the song, directed by Warren Fu, premiered on July 26, 2012.
 The clip starts with Flowers performing the song with a starry sky on the background.
 He is later joined by the remaining members of the band, and several backdrops are shown, including the Killers' hometown, Las Vegas.

 In September 2012, "Runaways" received a nomination for Best Video at the Q Awards, but lost out to Keane's "Disconnected".

 Chart performance

-On July 17, 2012 it was released on iTunes in the United States, debuting in the US Alternative top twenty songs at number 17, and climbing to number 7.
+On July 17, 2012, it was released on iTunes in the United States, debuting in the US Alternative top twenty songs at number 17, and climbing to number 7.

-In the United Kingdom, "Runaways" was released on September 9, and entered the UK Singles Chart at number 18, and remained in the top 20 the following week.
-This makes "Runaways" the Killers' 10th UK top 20 single.
+In the United Kingdom, "Runaways" was released on September 9, and entered the UK Singles Chart at number 18.
+It remained in the top 20 the following week, making "Runaways" the Killers' 10th UK top 20 single.